RutronikSystemSolutions/RDK2_RAB3_Radar_Presence_Detection/README.md

 ## Change the radar configuration
 You can change the radar configuration used to measure by generating a new "radar_settings.h" configuration.

-Use the tool provided by Infineon “[Radar Fusion GUI](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.ifxradargui)” to generate a new version of the file.
+Use the Infineon “Radar Fusion GUI” tool to generate a new version of the file.

 ## Libraries